 Moreover, the guidelines should instruct the agencies to challenge mergers in which the merged firm would have power to dictate wages to workers.
 As noted previously, most labor markets are highly concentrated, and mergers have the potential to drive down wages and working conditions within the company and industry wide.

 This can have outsized effects on poor workers, people of color, and other vulnerable communities.
 As the Treasury Department recently reported, market power in labor markets manifests at relatively low levels of overall market concentration because of workers' lack of information, inability to easily change jobs, and more.
-Therefore, the guidelines should instruct the agencies to challenge mergers that increase labor market power in most, if not all, instances regardless of levels of overall market concentration.
+150 Therefore, the guidelines should instruct the agencies to challenge mergers that increase labor market power in most, if not all, instances regardless of levels of overall market concentration.

-Insofar as these harms are independent of the agencies' antitrust analysis of mergers among sellers, they should be considered just as serious as the anticipated harms of a horizontal seller merger - if not more so, given the ability of a dominant firm with buyer power to harm multiple levels of the supply chain.
+Insofar as these harms are independent of the agencies' antitrust analysis of mergers among sellers, they should be considered just as serious as the anticipated harms of a horizontal seller merger, if not more so, given the ability of a dominant firm with buyer power to harm multiple levels of the supply chain.

-D. Vertical mergers should be scrutinized as closely as horizontal mergers
+7. Scrutinize vertical mergers as closely as horizontal mergers.

-New guidelines should recognize that vertical concentration can and does harm competition through various means of foreclosure, and that the agencies should treat such mergers with as much skepticism and concern as horizontal mergers.
+New guidelines should recognize that vertical mergers when a company buys a firm that operates at another level in the supply chain, such as a supplier or a customer - can and do harm competition through various means of foreclosure, and that the agencies should treat such mergers with as much skepticism and concern as horizontal mergers.
 Any new guidance on vertical merger enforcement should include a presumption that vertical mergers in concentrated markets harm competition.

-There is no doubt that Congress intended to include vertical and conglomerate merger enforcement when amending the Clayton Act in 1950: "[I]n the proposed bill, the test of the effect on competition between the acquiring and acquired firm has been eliminated...to make it clear that the bill applies to all types of mergers and acquisitions, vertical and conglomerate as well as horizontal, which have the specified effects of substantially lessening competition or tending to create a monopoly."
+There is no doubt that Congress intended to include vertical and conglomerate merger enforcement when amending the Clayton Act in 1950: "[I]n the proposed bill, the test of the effect on competition between the acquiring and acquired firm has been eliminated...to make it clear that the bill applies to all types of mergers and acquisitions, vertical and conglomerate as well as horizontal, which have the specified effects of substantially lessening competition or tending to create a monopoly."151 around vertical and conglomerate mergers, including the influential writings of Robert Bork, that supported vertical integration as "efficient" in both scale and scope under the consumer welfare standard.
+153

-Since the publication of the since-withdrawn 1984 Non-Horizontal Merger Guidelines, the antitrust agencies have treated the vast majority of vertical mergers as procompetitive or
+Since the publication of the since-withdrawn 1984 Non-Horizontal Merger Guidelines, the antitrust agencies have treated the vast majority of vertical mergers as procompetitive or benign, and have declined to challenge all but a scant few.
+152 This enforcement activity has closely aligned with Chicago School theories of political economy